jayaram1125/IRProject1/README.md

 3. Document at a Time AND algorithm
 4.Document at a Time OR algorithm

-Above algorithms implemented for a test input .
+Above algorithms are implemented for a test input .
 The output is a posting list which varies as per the algorithm .
 Scoring is not considered.
 The project is implemented in Java using the Eclipse IDE